 Medical checkups are conducted regularly.
 Parents and relatives are welcome to visit the residents and spend time with them, especially during festivals and other celebrations.

-Based on the success of this initiative, Maithree has ventured into establishing a Residential Care Service in an urban set-up, in Adambakkam for six adults, who also attend the vocational centre at Ullagaram.
+Based on the success of this initiative, Maithree has established a Residential Care in an urban set-up for women.